37 Best Personal Finance Blogs + Top Podcasts and Websites

 Young and the Invested

-The cleverly titled Young and the Invested blog is focused on helping young people build their net worth.
+The Young and the Invested blog is focused on helping young people reach their financial goals and build their net worth.
 Their three primary areas of expertise are: investing, managing, and planning money.
 They also feature informational posts on choosing the best credit cards when you don’t have much of a credit history, student loan management, passive income investments, etc.

 Frugal living always seems easy in principle.
 It is much harder to actually practice it.
 Here are a few sites that will help you live as well and as frugally as possible.